 The Florida Commission for the Transportation Disadvantaged serves as the policy setting board that is legislatively responsible for coordinating transportation disadvantaged services.
 Click here to visit the CTD's website.

-ACCESS LYNX is the provider of transportation services door-to-door for the transportation disadvantaged persons in this area.
+ACCESS LYNX is the CTC service provider for ADA and Transportation Disadvantaged persons in this area.
 To determine eligibility, call (407) 423-TRIP (8747).
 Click here to link to the LYNX website.

 - ACCESS LYNX Eligibility Application

 - LYNX How-to-Ride Guide for Paratransit